zeroLR/Neon-Pulse/README.md

 **Unleash your inner rhythm in $Neon$ $Pulse$, the cutting-edge, web-based rhythm game where your body is the controller.**

-Step in front of your camera and become part of a mesmerizing Cyber-Minimalist world bathed in vivid cyan and magenta lines.
-Using advanced Edge AI (MediaPipe), **Neon Pulse** tracks your every move, turning your hands into neon energy blades.

-**Slash and smash** the incoming light blocks flying towards you in radial perspective.
-But watch your form—you must execute a deliberate, fast swing to score, not just a touch!
-This isn't just a game; it's a full-body, low-latency sensory experience designed for performance and style.

 ## Key Features

 - Body-Powered Gameplay: Utilize real-time hand-tracking via your webcam.